Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ![port](https://i.postimg.cc/P5Tc4kLn/Screen-Shot-2022-08-13-at-1-38-48-PM.png)

 but this is not a good & secure way.
 We need to hide the port & put Golang behind a Reverse Proxy.
-Please welcome **[NGINX](https://www.nginx.com/)**.
+That's why we need **[NGINX](https://www.nginx.com/)** to do that.

 ## Setup Nginx as Reverse Proxy 🌵